moleculerjs/site/source/0.12/docs/broker.md

 broker.emit("user.created", user);
 ```

-You can specify which services receives the event:
+With third parameter, you can specify which groups/services receive the event:
 ```js
 // Only the `mail` & `payments` services receives it broker.emit("user.created", user, ["mail", "payments"]);
 ```

 ### Broadcast event
 With `broker.broadcast` method you can send events to all local remote services.
-It is not balanced.
+It is not balanced, all service instances receive it.
 ```js
 broker.broadcast("config.changed", config);
 ```

-The `broker.broadcast` function has a third `groups` argument similar to `broker.emit`.
+With third parameter, you can specify which groups/services receive the event:
 ```js
 // Send to all "mail" service instances broker.broadcast("user.created", { user }, "mail");